brylie/brylie.online/src/content/projects/geri-life.md

 On a management level, GeriLife provided unprecedented visibility into wellbeing metrics across facilities.
 Administrators could identify homes with consistently lower engagement levels and direct resources accordingly.
 This system-wide perspective enabled more equitable resource allocation and targeted quality improvement initiatives.

 Perhaps most significantly, the data collected through GeriLife enabled organizations to identify and share best practices across facilities.
 Activities that consistently generated positive emotional responses could be replicated, while those with limited impact could be revised or replaced.
-This data-driven approach to programming can lead to more effective use of limited resources and better outcomes for residents.
+This data-driven approach to programming led to more effective use of limited resources and better outcomes for residents.

 ## Personal Reflections